ARCHAEOLOGICAL SITES

 -

-The Cave of Lamalunga, The man of Altamura
+The Cave of Lamalunga

+The cave of Lamalunga, in the territory of Altamura, is characterized by a system of karst cavities and narrow tunnels.
 In one of these caves, an extraordinary archeological discovery was made.
 The fossil skeleton of a man who lived in the Middle and Upper Pleistocene was found and it was named “The man from Altamura”.

 -